dellaeyram/Assignment-Python-PG-16/README.md

 The program calculates the hours he spent on a task multiplies it with the expected rates

 It then gives Nana the amount of money he made tackling the task.

 The time entered and output from the program is stored in a csv/excel file(name:nana) with headings(START_DATE_&TIME, STOP_DATE&_TIME, HOURS_SPENT,AMOUNT_MADE)for future referencing.

-Program Dependencies: start_datetime stop_datetime
+Program Dependencies: start_datetime stop_datetime and rates.

 Exceptions: